Top Things to Do in Lyme Regis, Dorset - Explore Attractions & Activities

 Explore the Beaches

-Lyme Regis is home to four distinct beaches, each with its unique appeal.
-Town Beach is perfect for swimming, while Monmouth Beach is famous for fossil hunting.
-Church Cliff Beach is ideal for families with young children due to its sandy cove, and East Cliff Beach offers a quieter, more secluded experience.
+Exploring the beaches is one of the must-do things to do Lyme Regis offers.
+Lyme Regis has four distinct beaches, each with its own charm.
+Town Beach is perfect for swimming, while Monmouth Beach is well-known for fossil hunting.
+Church Cliff Beach is great for families with young children thanks to its sheltered sandy cove, and East Cliff Beach provides a quieter, more secluded escape.
+These beaches are among the most beautiful places to visit Lyme Regis has to offer.

 Good to Know:

-• Dogs are allowed on certain beaches, but restrictions apply during the summer months.
+Dogs are welcome on certain beaches, but restrictions apply in the summer months.

-• Always check tide times before heading out, especially on East Cliff Beach.
+Always check tide times before visiting, especially on East Cliff Beach.

-• Town Beach is located along Marine Parade, Lyme Regis, Dorset, DT7 3JF, United Kingdom.
+Town Beach: Marine Parade, Lyme Regis, Dorset, DT7 3JF, United Kingdom

-• Monmouth Beach can be found at Lyme Regis, Dorset, DT7 3LE, United Kingdom.
+Monmouth Beach: Lyme Regis, Dorset, DT7 3LE, United Kingdom

-• Church Cliff Beach is situated on Church Street, Lyme Regis, Dorset, DT7 3DB, United Kingdom.
+Church Cliff Beach: Church Street, Lyme Regis, Dorset, DT7 3DB, United Kingdom

-• East Cliff Beach stretches along the coast at Lyme Regis, Dorset, DT7 3DF, United Kingdom.
+East Cliff Beach: Coastal stretch at Lyme Regis, Dorset, DT7 3DF, United Kingdom

 Visit Lyme Regis Museum

-Lyme Regis Museum is a treasure trove of information about the area’s geology, history, and famous residents, including fossil hunter Mary Anning.
-The museum, built on the site of her former home, offers fascinating insights into the Jurassic Coast and its rich history.
-The exhibits include a large collection of fossils and displays on the town’s maritime past.
+Visiting the museum is one of the most educational activities in Lyme Regis.
+The Lyme Regis Museum is a treasure trove of information about the area’s geology, history, and famous residents, including the renowned fossil hunter Mary Anning.
+Built on the site of her former home, the museum offers fascinating insights into the Jurassic Coast and its rich heritage.
+Exhibits include an impressive collection of fossils and displays on the town’s maritime past.
+If you’re wondering what is there to do in Lyme Regis on a rainy day, the museum is perfect.

 Good to Know:

-• Educational programs are available for children and adults.
+Educational programmes are available for both children and adults.

 Bridge Street, Lyme Regis, Dorset, DT7 3QA, United Kingdom